On symbol correspondences for quark systems I: Characterizations: Mixed-quark systems

-so a generic representation $Q(p,q)$ is the invariant space of $Q(p,0)\otimes Q(0,q)$ where the product of the highest weight vectors lives in.
-That means material quark systems can be constructed from systems with number $p$ of quarks greater than or equal to number $q$ of antiquarks, cf. Appendix \ref{append}.
-The names \emph{baryonic} and \emph{mesonic} refer to systems with positive and null \emph{baryon number}, respectively, recalling that a system of $p$ quarks and $q$ antiquarks has baryon number $B = (p-q)/3$.
-In Physics, if $B>0$, the system is a baryon (an antibaryon if $B<0$); if $B = 0$, it is a meson. \end{remark}
+so a general representation $(p,q)$ is the invariant space of $(p,0)\otimes (0,q)$ where the product of the highest weight vectors lives in.
+In Physics, a system of of $p$ quarks and $q$ antiquarks has baryon number $B = (p-q)/3$.
+If $B>0$, the system is a baryon (resp.~antibaryon if $B<0$) and if $B = 0$, it is a meson (if $B\geq 0$ it is a material system, antimaterial otherwise).
+But from our perspective of symbol correspondences, the relevance of mesonic systems stems from the adjoint orbit $\mathcal O_{(x,x)}\subset\mathfrak{su}(3)$ being invariant by involution $\iota=-id:\mathfrak{su}(3)\to\mathfrak{su}(3)$, cf. (\ref{iota-def}). \end{remark}

-In particular, quantum generic quark systems encompass quantum pure-quark systems as special cases.
-But now, all forms of (\ref{prod-s-ne-0}) and (\ref{prod-s-sym}) are relevant to us, and we cannot further simplify Corollary \ref{op-prod-gen-s} as we did for pure-quark systems.
+In particular, general quantum quark systems encompass quantum pure-quark systems as special cases (but now, we cannot further simplify Theorem \ref{op-prod-gen-s} as we did for pure-quark systems).
+However, since we have already studied pure-quark systems, for general quark systems we shall mostly focus on mixed-quark systems.

-Also, since quantum mesonic systems are self-dual, it is possible to identify which is an $SU(3)$-invariant isomorphism, analogously to what is implicitly done for spin systems in \cite{RS}.
-But we will not use such identification to avoid confusion.